killermann/samk.blog/content/2020/what-is-social-justice-dogma/index.md

 For 14 days now I've been writing daily [essays](/essays/) about dogmatic activism for my ["Social Justice, Minus Dogma Book"](/topics/sjmd-book) (I don't know what it'll be called in the end, but that's what I'm calling it for now).

 When I started that series, I assumed that anyone who [followed along on the mailing list](https://bit.ly/sjmdbook) would've already been familiar with my other writing on social justice dogma (SJD).
 I was wrong -- and that's great!
-It's been fun to hear from so many people for whom this was their first touch with either SJD, or even my writing, work, and activism.
+It's been fun to hear from so many people for whom this was their first touch with SJD, or even my writing, work, and activism.
+Welcome!

 So, with all of you beautiful new people in mind, as well as anyone else who is just getting started learning about SJD, I put together the following collection. **It's a curated starting place for learning about SJD.**